 The Authority provides water and sewer services for the City and areas in the County not served by Carolina Beach, Kure Beach and Wrightsville Beach.
 The Authority's water system is composed of a surface water system and two groundwater systems.
 The Authority's water system has 1,153 miles of distribution lines and 74,133 customer accounts.
-The Authority's wastewater collection system consists of approximately 927 miles of gravity lines, 23,067 manholes, approximately 154 pump stations and 160 miles of pressurized sewage force main.
+The Authority's wastewater collection system consists of approximately 927 miles of gravity lines, 23,067 manholes, approximately 158 pump stations and 160 miles of pressurized sewage force main.
 The Authority currently has 74,453 wastewater accounts and provides wholesale wastewater treatment services to the Town of Wrightsville Beach and wastewater services to a portion of Pender County.

 Recycling and Trash Services.
 The City's Recycling & Trash Services Division oversees the collection and disposal of the City's refuse, yard waste, bulky items, electronics, and bi-weekly collection and disposal of commingled recycling to over 30,000 City customers.
 User fees fund all of the services.
 The refuse section provides weekly trash collection to City residents on public streets.
-Two cart sizes are available to accommodate customer needs and offer residents a lower-cost option.
 The division also oversees the delivery, repair, and pick-up of thousands of trash and recycling carts annually.
 The yard debris section collects customers' prepared vegetative debris weekly and functions as a lead responder in weather-related emergency debris removal.
 The downtown section is responsible for "Blue Bag" trash and commercial cardboard and glass recycling in the central business district.
-As part of the Blue Bag program, downtown businesses have multiple options for pick-up and cost, from two days per week, up to two times per day/seven days per week, depending on their needs.
 The downtown section operates 18 hours per day, seven days a week.
 The administrative section handles a large-volume call center assisting customers, including requests to schedule bulky and electronic service appointments and process new account activation work orders.
-The Recycling & Trash Services Division also provides services for all City residents and visitors' common good, performing downtown litter removal and trash collection from over 200 public trash and recycling receptacles on the Riverwalk and the historic downtown area.
-Downtown services provide sidewalk pressure washing daily in the Central Business District.
+The Recycling & Trash Services Division also provides downtown litter removal and trash collection from over 200 public trash and recycling receptacles on the Riverwalk and the historic downtown area, as wells as sidewalk pressure washing daily in the Central Business District.
 The Recycling & Trash Services Division is responsible for supporting cleanup activities following the City's sponsored events and festivals.

 Storm Water Management.
 The City's Storm Water and Streets Management Division of the Public Services Department maintains and improves the public drainage system, under city streets, for the protection of the community and the environment.
 These activities are funded by user fees.
-The Storm

-Water Maintenance section is responsible for capital drainage improvements projects (CIP) and the Operations section is responsible for the operation and maintenance of the public drainage system which includes drainage pipes, catch basins, open channels, storm water control measures, etc. In addition, the Street Sweeping section of Storm Water Services helps to minimize the amount of trash, debris, sediment, and other pollutants from entering open or closed drainage systems.
-The five core components of Storm Water Services include asset management and planning, capital improvements, regulatory and enforcement activities, water quality measures required by the NC Department of Environmental Quality's Stormwater MS4 Permit and operations and maintenance.
+The Storm Water Maintenance section is responsible for capital drainage improvements projects (CIP) and the Operations section is responsible for the operation and maintenance of the public drainage system which includes drainage pipes, catch basins, open channels, storm water control measures, etc. In addition, the Street Sweeping section of Storm Water Services helps to minimize the amount of trash, debris, sediment, and other pollutants from entering open or closed drainage systems.
+The five core components of Storm Water Services include asset management and planning, capital improvements, regulatory and enforcement activities, water quality measures required by the NC Department of Environmental Quality's Storm Water MS4 Permit and operations and maintenance.

-Other Services
+Other City Services.
 The City provides a broad range of leisure-time activities, parks and recreation facilities to residents of and visitors to the area.
-There are 52 park and recreation sites throughout the City consisting of 744 acres including 314 acres of athletic and recreation facilities.
-In addition there are 33.8 miles of trails.
+There are 56 park and recreation sites throughout the City consisting of 801 acres including 380 acres of athletic and recreation facilities.
+In addition, there are 32 miles of trails.
 The City continues to focus on creating diverse and accessible parks and recreation opportunities.